Isolation, quarantine or lockdown during COVID-19: what it might mean for your family

 It’s a good idea to make a regular time each day to check in with your child about how things are going, what you’re all enjoying, and whether there’s anything that needs to change.

 You might already have regular emails, phone calls or meetings with your child’s classroom teacher, home-room teacher, year coordinator, learning support coordinator or student welfare coordinator.

-This regular contact will be even more important during lockdown, so you, your child and teachers can keep on top of learning tasks and assignments, as well as your child’s general wellbeing.
+This regular contact will be even more important during isolation, quarantine or lockdown, so you, your child and teachers can keep on top of learning tasks and assignments, as well as your child’s general wellbeing.
 But you might need to check on the best way to keep this communication going.